Julius Rosenthal Wolf: Early life, family, education

 Wolf was born in Cincinnati, Ohio in 1929 to Flora Therese Rosenthal Wolf and Jack M. Wolf, president of M. H. Shiman and Co.
 Inc., a jewelry manufacturer in Cincinnati and New York City.
-He graduated from Walnut Hills High School and later with a major in English from Dartmouth College in 1951 where served as the editor of the Dartmouth Jack-O-Lantern, and the college's yearbook, "The Aegis."
+He graduated from Walnut Hills High School and later with a major in English from Dartmouth College in 1951 where served as the editor of the Dartmouth Jack-O-Lantern, and the college's yearbook, "The Aegis".

 Career

 In the autumn of 1951, Wolf moved to New York City.
 From 1951 to 1962, he worked in publishing, public relations, and advertising.
-During that time he was also the assistant director of Edith Halpert's Downtown Gallery in New York City where he developed relationships with many American Modernist masters that were represented by the gallery.
+During that time he was also the assistant director of Edith Halpert's Downtown Gallery in New York City where he developed relationships with many American Modernist masters that the gallery represented.

-From 1962 to 1976, Wolf served various capacities with the second largest talent agency in the world, General Artists Corporation, ultimately becoming the agency's vice president.
+From 1962 to 1968, Wolf served in various capacities with the second largest talent agency in the world, General Artists Corporation, ultimately becoming the agency's vice president.
 During his time with GAC, he became known as an early champion of African American talent in the film and theater industries.

-He also cast actress Susan Sarandon in one of her earliest made for television movies, F. Scott Fitzgerald and 'The Last of the Belles'.
+Moving into the casting business in 1968, he cast actress Susan Sarandon in one of her earliest made-for-television movies, F. Scott Fitzgerald and 'The Last of the Belles' (1974).

-Throughout his career, Wolf was also a consultant for American Broadcast Company, and Public Broadcasting Service for which he cast The Adams Chronicles, Hogan's Goat, and June Moon.
+Throughout his career, Wolf was also a consultant for the American Broadcasting Company and the Public Broadcasting Service, for which he cast The Adams Chronicles, Hogan's Goat, and June Moon.

 Death

 Wolf died of a heart attack at his home on Park Avenue in New York City's Upper East Side on June 11, 1976.
-John G. Heimann, Comptroller of the Currency under United States President, Jimmy Carter served as the executor of Wolf's estate.
+John G. Heimann, Comptroller of the Currency under United States President Jimmy Carter, served as the executor of Wolf's estate.

 Personal life

-Wolf was openly homosexual and his life partner from 1970-1976 (the time of Wolf's death) was founding photorealist artist, Ian Hornak.
+Wolf was openly homosexual and his life partner from 1970 to 1976 (the time of Wolf's death) was founding photorealist artist, Ian Hornak.
 Together, Wolf and Hornak lived at their homes in New York City's Upper East Side and at their weekend home in East Hampton, New York where Hornak continued to live until his own death in 2002.